 Our mission is to give Scots women their rightful place in history

-We've also examined youth work's contribution to the women's movement since 1850, working with YouthLink Scotland's membership, the wider youth work sector, and national museums and libraries to produce a heritage report.
+As part of our first Scotswummin project, we also examined youth work's contribution to the women's movement since 1850, working with YouthLink Scotland's membership, the wider youth work sector, and national museums and libraries to produce a heritage report.
 Our final report was launched at an exhibition at Glasgow Women's Library in August 2017, where we also shared stories of our influential Scotswummin.